yashnaval/MachineLearning/Yash_ML_SL.md

 * Classifying big data can be challenging.
 * Training for supervised learning needs a lot of computation time.So,it requires a lot of time.
-* Good examples need to be used to train the data.
+* We required lots of train data for good examples.

 ### Application of supervised learning :-